Deutsche Telekom under scrutiny over working conditions at U.S. arm T-Mobile

 She left the company shortly after the alleged bullying and didn’t lodge complaints about her treatment.

-T-Mobile US declined to comment on individual cases but said Chief Executive John Legere and other senior managers visited call centers regularly and have an “open dialogue” with staff.
+T-Mobile US declined to comment on individual cases but said Chief Executive John Legere and other senior managers visited call centres regularly and have an “open dialogue” with staff.

-The company declined to disclose its average call center staff turnover rate.
-However during an NLRB court case in 2014, it said the turnover rate at the Wichita center was 74 percent in the previous year.
+The company declined to disclose its average call centre staff turnover rate.
+However during an NLRB court case in 2014, it said the turnover rate at the Wichita centre was 74 percent in the previous year.

-That is more than double the overall U.S. call center industry’s average across various sectors, which is 25 to 35 percent, according to Forrester Research analyst Art Schoeller.
+That is more than double the overall U.S. call centre industry’s average across various sectors, which is 25 to 35 percent, according to Forrester Research analyst Art Schoeller.